-“A Black Moon…’tis a bad omen” says the brilliant Aunt Agatha (Caroline Blakiston) tonight and the show’s grand dame and resident tarot card reader certainly had her work cut out.
+“A Black Moon…’tis a bad omen” says the brilliant Aunt Agatha (Caroline Blakiston) and the show’s grand dame and resident tarot card reader certainly had her work cut out.

-Because we galloped into series three (quite literally in the opening scene) with the full gamut of human experience on show – a birth, a marriage and a demise (the unlucky expiree being John Nettles’ Ray Penvenen and more on that later).
+Because we galloped into series three of Poldark (quite literally in the opening scene) with the full gamut of human experience on show – a birth, a marriage and a demise (the unlucky expiree being John Nettles’ Ray Penvenen and more on that later).

 But first the birth.
 A new Warleggan was born tonight after the child’s mum, Heida Reed’s Elizabeth, appeared to hasten the arrival with a pretend fall down the stairs which meant she was able to produce a healthy young lad before she was ‘due’.
 And the timing wasn’t lost on Agatha.

 “Healthy and strong and a month early,” she cackled, but George didn’t seem to mind, seemingly oblivious to the fact that this boy is probably so much the product of Ross’s loins that he may even have a tiny scar on his cheek (that was Aidan Turner’s own joke by the way, made at the press screening).

 It almost made you feel sorry for George until we learned what he had decided to call the wee lad: Valentine.

 I’ve got nothing against the name but, let’s be honest, it may get him teased at school.
 Also, if Valentine is Ross Junior, it’s hardly a name traditionally redolent of shipwrecks, smuggling and soldierly derring do.
 The kind of things Ross does so well.